-We own and license a number of registered and common law trademarks and pending applications for trademark registrations in the United States, primarily through our subsidiaries, including, for example: Academy Sports + Outdoors®, Magellan Outdoors®, BCG®, O'rageous® and Outdoor Gourmet®.
+We own and license a number of registered and common law trademarks and pending applications for trademark registrations in the United States, primarily through our subsidiaries, including, for example: Academy Sports + Outdoors[®], Magellan Outdoors[®], BCG[®], O'rageous[®] and Outdoor Gourmet[®].
 Unless otherwise indicated, all trademarks appearing in this prospectus are proprietary to us, our affiliates and/or licensors.
 This prospectus also contains trademarks, tradenames, service marks and copyrights of other companies, which are the property of their respective owners.
-Solely for convenience, certain trademarks, tradenames, service marks and copyrights referred to in this prospectus may appear without the ©, ® and TM symbols, but such references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights or the rights of the applicable licensors to these trademarks, tradenames, service marks and copyrights.
-We do not intend our use or display of other parties' trademarks, tradenames, service marks or copyrights to imply, and such use or display should not be construed to imply, a relationship with, or endorsement or sponsorship of us by, these other parties.
+Solely for convenience, certain trademarks, tradenames, service marks and copyrights referred to in this prospectus may appear without the [©], [®] and [TM] symbols, but such references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights or the rights of the applicable licensors to these trademarks, tradenames, service marks and copyrights.
+We do not intend our use or display of other parties' trademarks, tradenames, service marks and copyrights should not be construed to imply, a relationship with, or endorsement or sponsorship of us by, these other parties.